alibaba/terraform-provider-docs/source/docs/providers/alicloud/r/slb.html.markdown

 * `name` - (Optional) The name of the SLB.
 This name must be unique within your AliCloud account, can have a maximum of 80 characters, must contain only alphanumeric characters or hyphens, such as "-","/",".","_", and must not begin or end with a hyphen.
 If not specified, Terraform will autogenerate a name beginning with `tf-lb`.
 * `internet` - (Optional, Forces New Resource) If true, the SLB addressType will be internet, false will be intranet, Default is false.
+If load balancer launched in VPC, this value must be "false".
 * `internet_charge_type` - (Optional, Forces New Resource) Valid
   values are `paybybandwidth`, `paybytraffic`.
 If this value is "paybybandwidth", then argument "internet" must be "true".
 Default is "paybytraffic".
+If load balancer launched in VPC, this value must be "paybytraffic".
 * `bandwidth` - (Optional) Valid
   value is between 1 and 1000, If argument "internet_charge_type" is "paybytraffic", then this value will be ignore.
 * `listener` - (Optional) Additional SLB listener.
 See [Block listener](#block-listener) below for details.